-Policies to promote stability and growth
+Policies for stabilisation and growth

 Economic stability enables other macro-economic objectives to be achieved, such as stable prices and stable and sustainable growth.
 It also creates the right environment for job creation and a balance of payments.
 This is largely because stability creates certainty and confidence and this encourages investment in technology and human capital.